snatch59/keras-autoencoders/README.md

-A great explanation by Julien Despois on Latent space visualization can be found **[here](https://medium.com/@juliendespois/latent-space-visualization-deep-learning-bits-2-bd09a46920df)**, and from which I nicked the above explanation!
+A great explanation by Julien Despois on Latent space visualization can be found **[here](https://medium.com/@juliendespois/latent-space-visualization-deep-learning-bits-2-bd09a46920df)**, and from where I nicked the above explanation and diagram!

 The visualizations are created by carrying out dimensionality reduction on the 32-d (or 128-d) features using t-distributed stochastic neighbor